o1a2h/deformation-aware-bvh/README.md

 The default output directory is configured at the top of `GlobalBenchmark.cs`; edit the `saveDirectory` field before running.
 Expect approximately 2–3 hours on the hardware reported in the paper.

-The CSV outputs are then processed by the Jupyter notebooks in [`analysis/`](analysis/) (if you include them) to produce the figures in Section IV of the paper.
+The CSV outputs are then processed by the Jupyter notebooks in `Assets/Benchmark/` to produce the figures in Section IV of the paper.

 ## Hardware used in the paper